PHION-pm/documentation/docs/Support/Overview.md

 - GTK Themes

 Once a boilerplate for the scripts comes out explaining what they need to do, feel free to submit an issue and pull request for support for your favorite window manager and program.

+## macOS

+Ahh yes, macOS.
+This is complicated territory.
+Firstly, as far as I know, there are only so many third-party window managers for macOS.
+I have had macOS as a daily driver quite a while but never looked into macOS specific window managers mainly because of complexity of installation.

+\*While we can plan on having packages for yabai and all, but creating scripts for automatic installation can get problematic, mainly because of lack of knowledge and interest.
+I don't own a mac right now, nor do I plan on getting one anytime soon.
+However, contributed to, PHION will also feature packages for UNIX based rices.

+## Windows

+Nope, not gonna happen anytime soon :D

+<br><br>

+---
+\* This statement was from me and not on behalf of anyone else.